AndronikosGl/JFetch/README.md

 You will have to use `chmod +x JFetch.jar` to give it permission to run

 ##
-Copyright (c) 2025 AndronikosGl.
+Copyright © 2025 AndronikosGl.
 All rights reserved.

 This repository contains proprietary code.
 You may view the code, but you **may not copy, modify, redistribute, or use it for commercial purposes** without explicit written permission from the copyright holder.